-Economic activity in the manufacturing sector expanded in November, and the overall economy grew for the 115th consecutive month, say the nation’s supply executives in the latest Manufacturing ISM® Report On Business®.
+Economic activity in the manufacturing sector contracted in September, and the overall economy grew for the 125th consecutive month, say the nation’s supply executives in the latest Manufacturing ISM® Report On Business®.

-During the month of November 2018, MIQ Logistics was involved in a number of events throughout the logistics industry.
-Read educational opportunities, regulatory updates, industry updates, services offered by MIQ, and events that will be taking place in the November 2018 logistics link.
+During the month of September 2019, Noatum Logistics (formerly MIQ Logistics) was involved in a number of events throughout the logistics industry.
+Read about industry updates, regulatory updates, a case study, events, and careers at Noatum Logistics in the September 2019 logistics link.

 On Tuesday, September 17, 2019, the United States Trade Representative (USTR) office released three notices of product exclusions to the Section 301 List 1-3 products currently subject to a 25% tariff as follows:

 The Noatum Logistics USA Houston office, located at 8575 Volta Dr, Suite 400, Humble, TX, re-opened today, Friday, September 20.
 The office is operating with a limited staff.

 Clients should continue to expect delays due to flooding and power outages in surrounding areas resulting from Tropical Depression Imelda.

 For more information, please contact your local Noatum Logistics USA representative.